 With the local anesthetic, you will feel a prick and a burning sensation.
 As the trocar is inserted, there will be some discomfort.
 If the surgery is performed under regional or general anesthesia, you will not feel the procedure.

 Why the Test is Performed

 Synovial biopsy helps diagnose gout and bacterial infections, or rule out other infections.
 It can be used to diagnose autoimmune disorders such as rheumatoid arthritis, or uncommon infections like tuberculosis.

 Gout is a type of arthritis.
 It occurs when uric acid builds up in blood and causes inflammation in the joints.
 Acute gout is a painful condition th...

 What Abnormal Results Mean

 - Chronic synovitis (inflammation of the synovial membrane)

 - Fungal arthritis

-You will need to keep the wound clean and dry until your doctor or nurse says it is okay to get it wet.
+Follow instructions for keeping the wound clean and dry until your provider says it is OK to get it wet.

 El-Gabalawy HS.
 Synovial fluid analyses, synovial biopsy, and synovial pathology.
 In: Firestein GS, Budd RC, Gabriel SE, McInnes IB, O'Dell JR, eds.
 Kelley and Firestein's Textbook of Rheumatology.
 10th ed.
 Philadelphia, PA: Elsevier; 2017:chap 53.